POTIER-ME/KerHB/README.md

 ```
 web_url:='';
 ```
-*Please note : service name is "kerHB_GH", I you would like to change it, you need to change on source code because windows need to have same name in service as in source code
+*Please note : service name is "kerHB_GH", If you would like to change it, you need to change on source code because windows need to have same name in service as in source code

 ### Installation